Marvel Zombies: Plot

 Within the Marvel Multiverse is an alternate Earth designated Earth-2149, which contains alternate zombie versions of Marvel superheroes.
 The story begins as an unknown superhero from another dimension, brought by the "Hunger", crash lands before infecting the Avengers, X-Men, Fantastic Four and almost all other superheroes.
 The infection spreads by contact with the blood of the victim, usually through a bite by an infected individual.
 The zombie superheroes largely retain their intellect, personality and superpowers, and are able to function regardless of the damage to their brain, although they are consistently driven by the "Hunger" for human flesh.

 The series begins where the Crossover story-arc ended, with Magneto destroying the cross-dimensional transporter after the Ultimate Fantastic Four and survivors escaped back to the Ultimate universe.
-After a battle with the zombies, Magneto learns that the Acolytes and Forge are still alive on Asteroid M. However, before he can reach them, he is attacked once again, killed and eaten by the zombies, though he manages to behead the zombified Hawkeye.
+After a battle with the zombies, Magneto learns that the Acolytes and Forge are still alive on Asteroid M. Before he can reach them, he is attacked, killed and eaten by the zombies while managing to behead the zombified Hawkeye.
 The Silver Surfer arrives on Earth and informs the zombies that his master Galactus is en route to devour the planet.
-The zombies attack the Silver Surfer, who is overpowered and devoured by several of the former superheroes: Colonel America, Iron Man, Giant-Man, Spider-Man, Luke Cage, the Hulk, and Wolverine.
-After acquiring a portion of the Power Cosmic, they slaughtered most of the remaining zombies, intent on satiating their hunger despite the latters' unpalatability.
+The zombies attack the Silver Surfer, who is overpowered and devoured by several of the former superheroes: Captain America, Iron Man, Giant-Man, Spider-Man, Luke Cage, the Hulk, and Wolverine.
+After acquiring a portion of the Power Cosmic, they slaughter most of the remaining zombies, intent on satiating their hunger despite the latter's unpalatability.